 is the community reporter for The Texas Tribune.
-While at the Tribune, Alex helped revamp the "Texplainer" series and also spearheaded our first-ever Facebook group, "This Is Your Texas," an online community for folks who want who wants to engage in a constructive dialogue about policy challenges facing our state.
+While at the Tribune, Alex helped revamp the "Texplainer" series and also spearheaded our first-ever Facebook group, "This Is Your Texas," an online community for folks who want to engage in a constructive dialogue about policy challenges facing our state.
 She graduated in 2017 from the University of Texas at Austin's School of Journalism.
 She joined the Tribune in August 2016 as a newsletters fellow and later transitioned into a reporting fellow just in time for the 85th legislative session.
 Prior to coming to the Tribune, Alex worked for USA Today College as both a collegiate correspondent and their first-ever breaking news correspondent.
 She has also worked for the Daily Dot where she covered politics, race, and social issues.

 In Texas, both political parties now support loosening the restrictions on marijuana in their platforms.
 That's just the clearest sign that both public opinion and the political calculus on pot are rapidly shifting.

 Schools can pick between programs known as the school marshal program and the Guardian Plan.
 Here are four things to know about the two existing initiatives that allow school districts to arm their employees.

 Last month, Texas Republicans and Democrats approved the latest versions of their party platforms.
 A close look at these documents provides a snapshot of where the two parties stand on guns, gay rights, marijuana and other issues.